QianrXU/Study-Planner/tests/user_interface_testing.md

 ## Load Testing

 ### Introduction
 The loading tests are done on Locust.io, which is a scriptable and scalable performance testing tool.
-The loading tests can be found on this file: [locust_load_testing.py](https://github.com/QianrXU/Study-Planner/blob/main/locust_load_testing.py).
+The loading tests can be found on this file: [locust_load_testing.py](https://github.com/QianrXU/Study-Planner/blob/main/tests/locust_load_testing.py).
-In order to run the loading tests, the file will need to be moved outside the current repository, and data processing codes in the file routes.py will be commented out and run the command `locust locust_load_testing.py` in a new terminal when the application has been running.
+In order to run the loading tests, the file will need to be moved outside the current repository, and data processing codes in the file routes.py will be commented out and run the command `locust -f locust_load_testing.py` in a new terminal when the application has been running.

 POST requests and GET requests have been tested on the following routes:
 - / (index)